i30101/wso-scripts/README.md

 ### Code Setup - Detector Building

-Ignore the LiquidCrystal library if you are
+Ignore the LiquidCrystal library if you are using a laptop to display your readings.